isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 ### Seminar Highlights

-<center><iframe allowfullscreen="" frameborder="0" height="360" width="640" src="https://player.vimeo.com/video/566821029?h=41cb87cc55" title="vimeo-player"></iframe></center>
+<center><iframe title="vimeo-player" src="https://player.vimeo.com/video/566821029?h=41cb87cc55" width="640" height="360" frameborder="0" allowfullscreen=""></iframe></center>

 ### Opening Ceremony

 The Opening Ceremony kick-started this year’s unique experience of a fully online seminar where our participants joined us in this virtual seminar from their own homes.
-Focussing on envisioning possibilities for Singapore to emerge stronger amid this period of disruption and transformation, the Opening Ceremony marks the start of our 4-day programme where we embark on this journey of reflection, reinvention, and re-imagination in co-creating a vision of a&nbsp;**S****TRON****G****ER**&nbsp;Singapore.&nbsp;Dr Maliki Osman, Minister in the Prime Minister’s Office and Second Minister for Education and Foreign Affairs, graced the seminar as the Guest of Honour at the Opening Ceremony.
+Focussing on envisioning possibilities for Singapore to emerge stronger amid this period of disruption and transformation, the Opening Ceremony marks the start of our 4-day programme where we embark on this journey of reflection, reinvention, and re-imagination in co-creating a vision of a&nbsp; **S**TRON**G**ER Singapore.&nbsp;Dr Maliki Osman, Minister in the Prime Minister’s Office and Second Minister for Education and Foreign Affairs, graced the seminar as the Guest of Honour at the Opening Ceremony.
 In his speech to the participants, Dr Maliki stressed the timeliness of the seminar’s theme, “Stronger”, amidst the challenges faced in the Covid-19 pandemic and how this pandemic would be a clarion call for the youth of Singapore to co-create a vision for a stronger Singapore as we venture into the post-COVID world.&nbsp; We are excited for our participants to be stewards of this vision.

 #### Learning Journeys